example42/example42.github.io/_posts/2022-04-13-puppet-is-acquired-and-example42-goes-back-to-the-roots.md

 I'm not writing a lot of public code lately, and I'm not happy of that.
 I also would like to write some updated documentation and hints on Puppet (in the past I wrote a [book on Puppet](https://www.amazon.com/Extending-Puppet-Alessandro-Franceschi-ebook/dp/B00LA414JG){:target="_blank"} which was well received, but now it's definitely obsolete and there's so much to talk about newer Puppet topics and patterns).

-Still it has been 3 months I'm not doing anything of the above, working only a fraction of my available time, without regrets.
+Still it has been 3 months I'm not doing anything of the above, working only for a fraction of my available time, without regrets.

-Suspended, as I said, reconsidering the meaning of Life, the Universe and Everything.
+Suspended, as I said, reconsidering the meaning of Life, the Universe and Everything and planning unlikely road trips across Europe.

 I guess you can relate.